 Continuous auditing allows auditors to gather the log information needed to support compliance conclusions.
 Instead of sampling a percentage of transactions and processes, the internal auditor can review all of them.

-Although continuous monitoring and continuous auditing complement each other, they collect different data.
+Although continuous monitoring and auditing complement each other, they collect different data.
 Continuous monitoring tools collect information about the effectiveness of your controls against malicious actors.
 Continuous audit collects documentation proving that you responded the way a standard or regulation requires.

 What Is the Purpose of Continuous Auditing?